 - Use our free, self-service scanner which can accomodate material up to 17 x 24 inches and most books.
 Bring a USB drive to save your files, or borrow one of ours.

 - Bring your camera or camera phone into the Rubenstein reading room to snap digital photos of materials.

 - Borrow a digital camera and/or camera stand from our service desk for use in the reading room.

 - Some reproductions can only be done by staff due to fragility, size, or format.
 These will be treated as paid reproduction requests.
+Check out the tutorial to the right on how to order copies in the reading room or ask us.
 Reproductions can be mailed or delivered electronically following your research visit.